The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 \subsection{Notations}

-In addition to the norms given before, we list some other notations and norms used in the paper. \begin{itemize} \item Throughout this paper, $C$ denotes some generic positive (generally large) constant.
+In addition to the norms given previously, we now define several additional notations and norms that will be used in the rest of the paper. \begin{itemize} \item Throughout this paper, $C$ denotes some generic positive (generally large) constant.
 An estimate $D\lesssim E$ means that there is a generic constant $C>0$ such that $D\leq CE$. $D\sim E$ means $D\lesssim E$ and $E\lesssim D$. ${\bf 1}_A$ denotes the characteristic function on the set $A$.